Price-Point/public-api-docs/docs/references/locations.md

 |`geography`|[Geography](#geography-resource)| the geographic area of the market|

 ### Market
-MIRANDA TODO DESCRIBE MARKET A market locations represents an area of service for a mover.
-Markets are the most common types of locations, used as origins and destinations for all types of moves.
+Market locations in PricePoint are used to determine the area in which a mover may provide a service, they are based on a service radius of 50 miles.
+Any residence location within 50 miles of city-center of the location, is considered included in the rates.
+If a residence falls outside that radius any service will likely incur a supplemental charge for additional mileage.
 ### Zip3
-MIRANDA TODO DESCRIBE ZIP3
+For service delivered in the United States (CONUS) Zip3s are also used to specify location of those services.
+We use Zip3 as designated by the USPS.
+Using Zip3 allows complete location coverage of all lower 48 states.

-Includes all the properties of [Location Resource](#location-resource) and adds the following fields.
+A Zip3 Includes all the properties of [Location Resource](#location-resource) and adds the following fields.

 | Field           | Type     | Description                                     |
 | --------------- | -------- | ----------------------------------------------- |